Skip to main content

 In the interest of an honest day-trip plan: a few things we don't recommend for first-timers.

-- Mineral King.
+• Mineral King.
 A 25-mile, 90-minute drive on a single-lane road with 698 turns.
 Stunning, but it's a separate day trip, not part of a Sequoia day plan.

-- Tokopah Falls.
+• Tokopah Falls.
 A beautiful 4-mile round-trip hike from Lodgepole campground.
 If you have kids over 10 and they're hikers, do it instead of Crystal Cave.
 If they're under 10, skip — the trail is rocky.

-- Buying lunch at the lodge restaurants.
+• Buying lunch at the lodge restaurants.
 Wuksachi Lodge has a decent dinner spot but lunch is overpriced and slow.
 Pack from Three Rivers.

 The right home for this trip

-If you're staying with us and planning this kind of day, the homes that get you closest to the entrance — and back to the river fastest — are:
+If you're staying with us and planning this kind of day, look for the homes closest to the park entrance on the Main Fork — they get you in early and back to the river fastest.
+Filter the stays by drive time to find the quickest starts.

 We'll see you on the deck after.